Jakobeha/type-sitter/README.md

 ## Drawbacks

-Be aware that the generated wrapper code is very large: the [generated node wrappers for `tree-sitter-rust`](type-sitter-lib/tests/rust/nodes.rs) are 32180 LOC, and [queries](type-sitter-lib/tests/rust/queries.rs) are 6929 LOC.
-In my usage it seems analyzers are pretty good at handling this, but it's something to keep in mind.
+Be aware that the generated wrapper code is very large: the [generated node wrappers for `tree-sitter-rust`](type-sitter-lib/tests/rust/nodes.rs) are 30413 LOC, and [queries](type-sitter-lib/tests/rust/queries.rs) are 6916 LOC.
+I don't know how that impacts compilation or analysis speed.

+`type-sitter-proc` is particularly slow because it must re-generate this code every build. `type-sitter-gen` or `type-sitter-cli` can be configured to only re-generate when the tree-sitter grammar changes.

 ## Naming Rules